GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/gap_run.rst

 ======================

 A key variable in any genomics assay with MNase is the ratio of MNase to cells required to properly digest the DNA.
-Before using the :doc:`produced nanobody-MNase fusion protein </protocols/protein_production/gaprun_protein_production>` in GapRUN, benchmark its activity against commercial MNase.
+Before using the nanobody-MNase protein (fusion of an anti-GFP nanobody to MNase, produced in-house according to :doc:`this protocol </protocols/protein_production/gaprun_protein_production>`) in the GapRUN assay, benchmark its activity against commercial MNase.
 This only needs to be performed once per batch of protein, but should be performed for each cell type (iPS11, Leiden iPSCs, induced neurons, etc.).
 It is not necessary to perform a titration per genetic edit.

-You will need two 5M cell aliquots to perform the titration, one aliquot each for the nanobody-MNase and the commercial MNase.
+You will need two 5-million (5M) cell aliquots to perform the titration, one aliquot each for the nanobody-MNase and the commercial MNase.
 The cells can be fixed and snap-frozen any time prior to the titration.

 Preparing fixed, snap-frozen cell aliquots